 Fire safety service companies must carry general liability insurance with minimum limits of $1,000,000 per occurrence and $2,000,000 annual aggregate.

-General liability insurance becomes essential for practical business reasons, even without licensing mandates.
+Business insurance in Colorado (including general liability coverage) becomes essential for practical reasons, even without licensing mandates.
 Most commercial property owners demand proof of coverage before approving lease agreements.
 Large corporations and government contracts typically require valid insurance certificates from any contractor they hire.
 Make sure your coverage limits satisfy both your licensing standards and client expectations to avoid losing business opportunities.

 How to Choose the Best General Liability Insurance in Colorado